-It can be difficult to focus on a financial plan when creditors and debt collectors are hounding you every waking second.
-Luckily, the law is empathetic to debtors and offers protection against aggressive debt collectors.
-Attorney Danny Agai will guide you every step of the way, protecting you from creditors through the Fair Debt Collection Practices Act while helping you work on a debt relief or bankruptcy plan.
+It can be difficult to focus on a financial plan when it feels like creditors and debt collectors are hounding you every waking moment.
+Luckily, the law offers debtors protection against aggressive debt collectors.
+When you contact the Law Offices of Danny K. Agai, an experienced bankruptcy lawyer will guide you every step of the way, protecting you from creditors through the Fair Debt Collection Practices Act while helping you work on a debt relief or bankruptcy plan.
 You can expect a response to any question within 24 hours, and you will also learn valuable tips for maintaining long-term financial success after resolving your debts.

-Fair Debt Collection Practices Act
+Know Your Rights Under The Fair Debt Collection Practices Act

-- specifying certain times that debt collectors can contact debtors (not before 8 AM or after 9 PM) unless they have explicitly agreed otherwise;
+- Specifying certain times that debt collectors can contact debtors (not before 8 AM or after 9 PM) unless they have explicitly agreed otherwise

-- requiring debt collectors to stop calling a debtor’s place of employment if the debtor tells a collector, verbally or in writing, to stop calling;
+- Requiring debt collectors to stop calling a debtor’s place of employment if the debtor tells a collector, verbally or in writing, to stop calling

-- prohibiting collectors from calling a debtor’s home phones if the debtor has requested so in a letter sent to the debt collector;
+- Prohibiting collectors from calling a debtor’s home phones if the debtor has requested so in a letter sent to the debt collector

-- prohibiting threats of bodily harm or arrest, including lying or using profane or obscene language;
+- Prohibiting threats of bodily harm or arrest, including lying or using profane or obscene language

-- prohibiting collectors from threatening to sue a debtor unless they truly intend to go to court.
+- Prohibiting collectors from threatening to sue a debtor unless they truly intend to go to court

 Attorney Agai can help you file a formal complaint of creditor harassment or pursue other legal alternatives to give you space from creditors and debt collectors.
-We will protect your mental wellbeing and financial plans as you work out your next steps to resolve your debt.
+He will protect your rights and mental well-being as you work out your next steps to resolve your debt.

-How to Protect Against Creditor Harassment
+How To Stop Creditor Harassment

 There are many ways a creditor may take action for your debts.
 Legal options include filing a lawsuit or garnishing wages, though even garnishments may be stopped with the filing of a Chapter 7 bankruptcy.
 Debt collectors may also contact your employer and other related individuals for certain information about you, though this behavior must not be excessive to the point of harassment.